-Inorganic contaminants, such as salts and metals, which can be naturally-occurring or result from urban stormwater runoff, industrial or domestic wastewater discharges, oil and gas production, mining, or farming,
+Inorganic contaminants, such as salts and metals, which can be naturally-occurring or result from urban stormwater runoff, industrial or domestic wastewater discharges, oil and gas production, mining, or farming.

-Pesticides and herbicides, which may come from a variety of sources such as agriculture, urban stormwater runoff, and residential uses.
+Pesticide is generally, any substance or mixture of substances intended for preventing, destroying, repelling, or mitigating any pest; and Herbicide is any chemical(s) used to control undesirable vegetation which may come from a variety of sources such as agriculture, urban stormwater runoff, and residential uses.